Health Care Access

 I came to help at the free clinic, because it gave me the chance to practice medicine the way I was trained to do—serving patients first—with high quality care.
 AmeriCares Volunteer Physician

 Since 1994, AmeriCares has provided free, quality health care to Connecticut’s uninsured population.
-Currently, we maintain clinics in Norwalk, Bridgeport and Danbury, staffed by volunteer nurses, doctors and interpreters.
+Currently, we maintain clinics in Norwalk, Bridgeport, Danbury, and at our newest location in Stamford staffed by volunteer nurses, doctors and interpreters.
 The clinics tailor services to meet community needs, drawing on the resources of local hospitals, laboratories and pharmacies.